mysociety/twfy-votes-django/votes/markdown/motion_types.md

 This is a vote to sit in private.

-Generally this isn't a real vote about sitting in private, but because it's a vote that can be called by any MP, it's a way of ending debate but leading to a count of MPs for division.
-If there are less than 40 MPs present, the debate ends.
+Generally this is not a real vote about sitting in private, but because it is a vote that can be called by any MP, it can be used to end a low participation debate.
+Calling for the vote leads to a check if there are more than 40 MPs present, and if not, proceedings end.

 However, it can also only be called once a day, so sometimes people in *favour* of a debate will call for this vote earlier when there are more people around.
+This prevents it being used to close debate later on.

 ## EU document scrutiny

-Now historical, but a vote noting a document was a requirement before a minister could support in council.
+Now historical, but a vote recognising an EU document in Parliament was a requirement before a minister could support in council.

 ## Other